 Morals built on common knowledge

-Pinocchio’s disposition is a mixture of children flaws.
-Pinocchio superficially appears lazy, idle, naive, deceitful, stubborn, bad-tempered and patsy.
-But he’s also deeply good-hearted.
-After every misadventure, he realises his mistakes and promises not to behave badly again, in the name of the love for his father.
+Pinocchio’s disposition is a mixture of children’s flaws.
+Pinocchio superficially appears lazy, idle, naive, deceitful, stubborn, bad-tempered, and patsy.
+But he’s also profoundly good-hearted.
+After every misadventure, he realizes his mistakes and promises not to misbehave again, in the name of his love for his father.
 He then fails every time to keep his promise.

 Pinocchio’s omnipresence in culture and arts

-Several turning points of The Adventures of Pinocchio became cultural tropes diffused in thousands of different stories that followed its publication.
-Also, adaptations of this story find no boundaries: literature, cinema, television, radio, theatre, dance, music, comics, and art count their own versions of the fable.
+Several turning points in The Adventures of Pinocchio became cultural tropes diffused in thousands of different stories that followed its publication.
+Also, adaptations of this story find no boundaries: literature, cinema, television, radio, theatre, dance, music, comics, and art count their versions of the fable.